-Gulfoss (waterfall) is only 10-minutes, or so, away from the Great Geysir!
+Gullfoss (waterfall) is only 10 minutes, or so, away from the Great Geysir!
 This makes it an easy addition to your itinerary for a day trip to this area of Iceland.

 Once here, take a wander and explore the sheer force of this impressive waterfall.
 It’s beautiful.
 Though, be aware that some trails might be closed in the colder winter months.